davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

 These function attributes are supported by the m68k back end:

 interruptinterrupt_handler
-  ``interrupt`` function attribute, m68k ``interrupt_handler`` function attribute, m68k
-  Use this attribute to
-  indicate that the specified function is an interrupt handler.
+  ``interrupt`` function attribute, m68k``interrupt_handler`` function attribute, m68kUse this attribute to indicate that the specified function is an interrupt handler.
 The compiler generates function entry and exit sequences suitable for use in an interrupt handler when this attribute is present.
 Either name may be used.

 interrupt_thread
-  ``interrupt_thread`` function attribute, fido
-  Use this attribute on fido, a subarchitecture of the m68k, to indicate that the specified function is an interrupt handler that is designed to run as a thread.
+  ``interrupt_thread`` function attribute, fidoUse this attribute on fido, a subarchitecture of the m68k, to indicate that the specified function is an interrupt handler that is designed to run as a thread.
 The compiler omits generate prologue/epilogue sequences and replaces the return instruction with a ``sleep`` instruction.
 This attribute is available only on fido.

   :: _mcore-function-attributes:

 MCORE Function Attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^